balavins/balavins.github.io/_posts/2021-08-14-System-Papers-Reading-List.md

 ---
 title: "My Essential System Tools and Papers List"
 ---

-###Tools
+### Tools
 I use `perf` and `vtune` pretty often for performance debug `perf` is a lot easier and can be installed easily on all linux distros.
  [Here](https://www.brendangregg.com/perf.html) is good list on frequently used commands.
-`valgrind` to check for memory leaks.
-`nmon` for disk usage for disk usage
+`valgrind` is one of my goto tool for checking memory leak `nmon` for disk usage for disk usage.
+[Heaptrack](https://github.com/KDE/heaptrack) can be used to find hotspots in application memory usage.
+Here is a cool [tutorial](https://www.youtube.com/watch?v=myDWLPBiHn0) video.
-[Heaptrack](https://github.com/KDE/heaptrack).
-Here is a cool [tutorial](https://www.youtube.com/watch?v=myDWLPBiHn0) video I have wanted to play with [eBPF](https://ebpf.io) for sometime now.
-Plenty of cool things have been done with eBPF
-[The	Next	Linux	Superpower:eBPF Primer](https://www.usenix.org/sites/default/files/conference/protected-files/srecon16europe_slides_goldshtein_linux.pdf)
+I have wanted to play with [eBPF](https://ebpf.io) for sometime now.
+Plenty of cool things have been done with eBPF [The	Next	Linux	Superpower:eBPF Primer](https://www.usenix.org/sites/default/files/conference/protected-files/srecon16europe_slides_goldshtein_linux.pdf)
 A pretty good source of eBPF has been this [website](https://www.brendangregg.com/ebpf.html) and this [video](https://www.youtube.com/watch?v=JRFNIKUROPE) by Brendan Gregg.
 If you haven't tried out flamegraphs from his site, would recommend you to try it.
 There is a dedicated website for eBPF that I found recently [ebpf.io](https://ebpf.io/)